-- What are the material factual circumstances of cases concerning RSIs in Australian hospitals brought before Australian courts and tribunals from 1981 to 2018? - 2.
-Can a pattern of antecedents for risk of RSIs be established from analysing case law to: - determine a more accurate estimate of patient risk, and - offer insight into additional strategies for reducing risk or prevention? - 3.
-What are the long-term impacts on patients associated with an RSI?
+(1) What are the material factual circumstances of cases concerning RSIs in Australian hospitals brought before Australian courts and tribunals from 1981 to 2018?

+(2) Can a pattern of antecedents for risk of RSIs be established from analysing case law to:

+- determine a more accurate estimate of patient risk, and - offer insight into additional strategies for reducing risk or prevention?

+(3) What are the long-term impacts on patients associated with an RSI?

-Sample of cases and search strategy
+Sample of Cases and Search Strategy

-Cases were included in the sample if they met the following inclusion criteria: civil claims, criminal cases, medical disciplinary cases and coronial court cases from 1981 to 2018 from Australian jurisdictions concerning incidents of RSIs in Australian hospitals.
+Cases were included in the sample if they met the following inclusion criteria: civil claims, criminal cases, medical disciplinary cases, and coronial court cases from 1981 to 2018 from Australian jurisdictions concerning incidents of RSIs in Australian hospitals.
 The search start date was 1981 because national guidance for nurses working in the operating room for the management of accountable items used during surgery was first published in 1980 by the professional body then known as the Australian Confederation of Operating Room Nurses.29 Cases were excluded if a surgical item was intentionally retained and later removed without incident and no harm was attributed to that item.

-Using variations of the search terms surg OR medical AND retain OR "adverse event" AND count and related words, the following publicly available data sources were searched for the period 1981 to 2018: LexisNexis (searches for Australian case law), Australasian Legal Information Institute (AustLII) (searches of state and territory professional regulatory boards), coroners' courts for each state and territory (for summaries of coronial cases), civil and administrative tribunal decisions in all jurisdictions (for health practitioner case summaries), and the Australian Health Practitioner Regulation Agency (AHPRA) Medical Board and Nursing and Midwifery Board Panel tribunal hearings (for health practitioner case summaries).
+Using variations of the search terms surg OR medical AND retain OR "adverse event" AND count and related words, the following publicly available data sources were searched for the period 1981-2018: LexisNexis (searches for Australian case law); Australasian Legal Information Institute (AustLII) (searches of state and territory Professional Regulatory Boards); Coroners' Courts for each State and Territory (for summaries of Coronial Cases); Civil and Administrative Tribunal Decisions in all jurisdictions (for health practitioner case summaries); and the Australian Health Practitioner Regulation Agency (AHPRA) Medical Board and Nursing and Midwifery Board Panel Tribunal Hearings (for health practitioner case summaries).

 We sought to consider all online cases relating to the research questions within the relevant period; however, the disparate nature of these online sources meant that the chronological cut-off for the online availability of legal cases varied across platforms.
-The full search strategy parameters, brief descriptions of the key databases searched and an example of the search string used in LexisNexis can be found in Supplementary materials S2-S4.
+The full search strategy parameters, brief descriptions of the key databases searched, and an example of the search string used in LexisNexis can be found in the Supplementary Materials Tables S2-S4.

-Weighting of included cases
+Weighting of Included Cases